jknight/DotNet.Config/README.md

 ## About

-DotNet.Config is a small and powerful configuration library for .NET originally inspired by [Java's .properties files](https://commons.apache.org/proper/commons-configuration/userguide/howto_properties.html).
+DotNet.Config is a small but powerful configuration library for .NET originally inspired by [Java's .properties files](https://commons.apache.org/proper/commons-configuration/userguide/howto_properties.html).

 This library provides a simple way to manage configuration settings in a name/value format text file.
 It applies configuration settings directly onto your class member variables..
 It uses a transparent convention over configuration approach: if your class has a member variable that matches the name of a setting, it will automatically apply the value to your class.